 Self-Employment Tax

-Self-employment tax is the Social Security and Medicare tax (totaling 15.3%) that self-employed individuals pay on their net business earnings, covering both the employer and employee portions.
+Self-employment tax is the 15.3% Social Security and Medicare tax you pay on your net business earnings when you work for yourself, covering both the employer and employee halves that a regular paycheck would split.

 Practical Example